WizardOfMenlo/LatinDiachronicDatabase/README.md

 ## License

 Copyright reserved by authors Tommaso Spinelli and Giacomo Fenzi.
-The data deriving from the program are currently being published as a monograph, for any use different from personal use please contact the authors at the following addresses: (gf45@st-andrews.ac.uk, ts206@st-andrews.ac.uk).
+The data deriving from the program are currently being published as a monograph, for any use different from personal use please contact the authors at the following addresses: (gfenzi@ethz.ch, ts206@st-andrews.ac.uk).